-What if there was a way to decrease your company’s employee turnover rate while increasing employee productivity and engagement?
+According to a 2018 Mercer study, a third of all employees plan on quitting their job in the next 12 months.
+How does your organization plan on retaining employees, particularly one-third of your workforce?
+What if there was a way to decrease your company’s quit rate while increasing employee productivity and engagement?
 In this article, we’ll discuss the up-and-coming trend of career pathing and the three main reasons why your company needs this tactic in your HR arsenal.
 We’ll also cover how you can implement this career development tool with the resources you’re already utilizing.

 What is Career Pathing?

 Career pathing is an employee development tool used to help individuals chart out their professional journey in an organization.
 Not to be confused with a succession plan, a career path is a personalized plan, rather than a standardized process for all employees.
-Employers can offer this tool to help current and new hires develop a career plan that breaks down the steps needed to reach their goals.
-These career steps can include specialized skills, positions, training, required revenue goals or quotes, additional education, and required experience.
+Employers can offer this tool to help current and new hires develop a career plan that breaks down the steps they need to take to reach their goals.
+These career steps can include specialized skills, positions, training, additional education, and required experience.

 The Current Climate of HR

-Why Now is the Time to Implement Career Pathing
+Why You Need to Implement Career Pathing Right Now

 Only 7 percent of employees take positions within their current organizations to advance their careers, which speaks to a majority of companies’ employee experiences.
-If your employees don’t see the potential for professional growth in your organization, they’ll look for a new opportunity whether that’s the gig economy, another company, or a competitor that offers an exceptional employee experience including career development, mentorship programs, and training tools.
+If your employees don’t see the potential for professional growth in your organization, they’ll look for a company that offers an exceptional employee experience including career development, mentorship programs, and training tools.
 By providing these aspects of the employee journey, your workforce has an opportunity to thrive and learn.
 This benefits the individual employee and your organization.
 Employees are much more likely to be loyal to their employer if they know career development tools and opportunities are available.

 Offering training and progression tools like career pathing can deter 86 percent of millennials from leaving their current position.
 It’s a no-brainer for developing your retention strategy to keep your largest workforce generation and top talent in your company.